WICG/ua-client-hints/README.md

 3. Browsers should introduce several new Client Hint header fields:

-    1. The `Sec-UA` header field represents the user agent's brand and major version.
+    1. The `Sec-UA` header field represents the user agent's brand and  version.
 For example:

         ```http
-        Sec-CH-UA: "Chrome 73"
+        Sec-CH-UA: "Chrome; 73"
         ```

         Note: See the GREASE-like discussion below for how we could anticipate the inevitable lies